People who are deafblind face unique challenges text over a wheatfield background

 The Anne Sullivan Centre provides a range of services for people who are deafblind across the country.
 We aim to support each person in their ongoing development while taking account of their individual needs and preferences.
 Read more about what we do.

-A group of staff and supporters of The Anne Sullivan Centre standing and kneeling outdoors in Marlay Park after a 5k fundraising run
+People from the Anne Sullivan Centre standing and kneeling outdoors in Marlay Park after a 5k run

 Get Involved